Blockchain-Learning-Group/dapp-fundamentals/course-content/deXchange-deployment.md

 #### [Download Video Tutorial](https://github.com/Blockchain-Learning-Group/dapp-fundamentals/blob/master/solutions/Exchange/03_video_tutorials/03-stage-16.mp4?raw=true)

-__If testrpc is still active in your container otherwise proceed to #3__
+*If testrpc is still active in your container otherwise proceed to #3*

-1. Switch to your ethereum client window, ctrl AND b THEN 1
+__1. Switch to your ethereum client window, ctrl AND b THEN 1__
 ```
 ctrl+b 1
 ```